uleqe/Course-site/readme.md

-#it's my course site project with U.Kamay
+#it's our course site project with U.Kamay